thinkshout/thinkshout/_case_studies/humane-society.md

       Even more to the point, the mobile templates were a usability stopgap, in that they may have stacked columns and revised font sizes.
 They did not address the core challenges of contextual navigation and content hierarchies that are the hallmark of good responsive design.

   - section-image: "/assets/images/work/hsus_victories.jpg"
     section-image-alt: "Our Impact"

   - section-title:
     section-description: |
-      Content on the new HSUS site was designed for mobile interaction, from the ground up.
+      Content on the new HSUS site was designed for mobile interaction from the ground up.
 By focusing on positive user flow through the site and defining clear goals for every interface, we designed an experience that is at least as delightful on a small screen as it will be for visitors on large displays.
-(Lovers of the stunning new photography across the site might have cause to disagree.)

   - section-title: Toward a More Humane Society
     section-description: |